-The verification of compliance with the criteria set out in the standard will give the organization the rights to use the "Hoteles más Verdes" Ecolabel, using the specific distinctive logo for each of the system levels, the brand that identifies this sustainability certification program of Argentina hotels.
+The verification of compliance with the criteria set out in the standard will give the organization the rights to use the "Hoteles más Verdes" Ecolabel, using the specific distinctive logo for each of the system levels, the brand that identifies this sustainability certification program of tourist accommodations.

-1. Purpose and Field of Application
+1. Purpose and field of application

-This standard sets out the requirements for hotels in Argentina that voluntarily wish to implement a sustainable management system based on international responsible tourism principles, when the organization's Management:
+This standard sets out the requirements for tourist accommodations that voluntarily wish to implement a sustainable management system based on international responsible tourism principles, when the organization's Management: